yoonhero/yoonhero/README.md

 ### Hello My Name is Yoon Seong Hyeon.
-- I am always try to make better world.
+- I always try to make better world.
 - My Motto is "Think Nothing".

 ### I will change the world!
 Step by step I will be better person!